rahulbaisla/sentimentAnalysisLab/README.md

 ## Add Authentication to the Web Application

+Amplify CLI provisions [Amazon Cognito](https://aws.amazon.com/cognito/) as backend to provide authN/authZ support for your application.
+Below command and selected options will create a cloudformation template to provision the Amazon Cognito resource locally under PROJECT_ROOT_DIR/amplify/auth/NAME_OF_COGNITO_RESOURCE folder

 `amplify add auth`
 `Do you want to use the default authentication and security configuration?` **Default configuration**